When we decided that backpacking Sri Lanka was going to be our next big adventure, we needed some way to help make it a truly unique experience.

 As in, whether or not the company actually has insurance for if and when an accident has occurred in the past.

-Because you are white, the police are more inclined to pull you over simply because they know you can afford to bribe them with a lot more money than a local could.
+If you are foreign the police are more inclined to pull you over simply because they know you can afford to bribe them with a lot more money than a local could.

 We got stopped 5 times in the first 4 days (3 stops within 30 minutes) and then never again.